Navigating North Carolina’s New STOP Act: How Can We Help?

 • A requirement that prescribers use the NC Controlled Substances Reporting System (NCCSRS), the prescription database that records all controlled substance prescriptions dispensed in outpatient pharmacies across North Carolina.
 The STOP Act requires prescribers to review the patient’s 12-month history with the NCCSRS before issuing an initial prescription for a Schedule II or Schedule III opioid, and conduct subsequent reviews every 3 months thereafter, for as long as the patient continues on the drug;

-• A requirement that PAs and NPs practicing at pain clinics consult flomax with their supervising physicians prior to prescribing opioids.
-NOTE: The North Carolina Medical Board levitra has not determined how it will define “consult”.
+• A requirement that PAs and NPs practicing at pain clinics consult tadalafil overnight delivery canada with their supervising physicians prior to prescribing opioids.
+NOTE: The North Carolina Medical Board prednisone has not determined how it will define “consult”.
 The most important thing is that a meaningful consultation about the patient and recommended treatment occurs and is documented in the medical record; the Board may ultimately leave it up to PAs, NPs, and their supervisors to determine exactly how consultations occur, consistent with its current approach towards physician supervision of PAs and NPs.

 LEARN MORE